Mikoyan MiG-29: Malaysia

+Malaysian MiG-29s would participate in Exercise Jagukh in the Spring of 1996, and with the SEATO members in their largest exercise up to that time, Exercise Flying Fish '97 on 12–30 April 1997 involving over 12,000 personnel in the South China Sea, where the MiGs were especially praised, and they participated alongside Malaysia's F-5Es.
+They also received technical assistance from MAPO MiG personnel on the ground at this time with 14 of the 16 single seat aircraft ready at this time.
+One MIG-29, M43-05 was displayed at an airshow in Jakarta, Indonesia between 22 and 30 June 1996.

+It was planned that the aircraft would be upgraded with glass cockpits around 2003, when they also adopted camouflage patterns that the Su-30MKMs (which were being newly inducted) were given.
 In 2009, it was announced that the jets would be gradually phased out by the end of 2010 as a result of increasing maintenance costs, which would save approximately $76 million annually.
 The Malaysian defence ministry subsequently went back on its position and announced it would keep ten planes in service and only retire the remaining six.
 In 2013, it was announced that the MiG-29 fleet would be retired by 2015.
 However, delays with its Multi-Role Combat Aircraft (MRCA) program meant the jets were kept in service and set to be upgraded to extend their lifespan, but these plans ultimately did not materialise and they were finally retired in 2017.

-One crashed in 1998 as a result of hydraulic and battery failures, and another in 2004 after its engine caught on fire after takeoff.
+One crashed in July 1998 (M43-17) as a result of hydraulic and battery failures, and another in 2004 after its engine caught on fire after takeoff.
 Both pilots ejected and survived.